Scratch To Basics

 • Coconut milk (you won’t taste a coconut flavor, but it adds necessary fat to the mixture)

-I frosted this cake (and most of my cakes) with a delicious and simple chocolate frosting.
-You can find it here by another name.
+Well, I’m just so glad you asked.
+I frosted this cake (and most of my cakes these days) with a delicious and simple chocolate frosting.
+You can find the recipe here.

 The secret ingredient in the frosting is avocados.
 But don’t let that scare you off.
 It’s SO good and there’s no avocado off-taste at all.
 Trust me.
 I take my chocolate seriously.

 Yes!
 Definitely, yes.
-And I encourage you to do so.
-Bake them for about 15 minutes in a 350 (F) oven, or until the tops spring back when you gently push them.
+If you’re making cupcakes, bake them for about 15 minutes in a 350 (F) oven, or until the tops spring back when you gently push them.

 A dark chocolate cupcake with chocolate avocado frosting.